spinnylights/vulkan-notes/vulkan_notes.md

 work with our vertex input buffer.
 But how do we actually use the buffer?

+#### Vertex submission

+Work in a graphics pipeline can be initiated with a draw command once you've bound the pipeline in question and the vertex buffer you want to use to the command buffer.
+If you're going to do an indexed draw, you'll also want to bind an index buffer beforehand.

 ## Shaders

 In the context of Vulkan, the spec describes shaders as